okayama1/Assignment3/README.md

 **Select two countries from the data set and explain how the coronavirus affects the countries that you have selected?**

-- Ensure that inside your section you have a figure and a table that are both referenced in the text.
-In addition, add a paper/book reference into the text too and update the bib file with the reference.
-Write a paragraph with no more than 100-150 words to discuss your answer to the research question refering to the figure and table.
+- Ensure that inside your section you have a **figure** and a **table** that are *both referenced in the text*.
+In addition, add a **paper/book reference** into the text too and **update the bib file** with the reference.
+Write a paragraph with no more than 100-150 words to discuss your answer to the research question in your section refering to the figure and table.
 - To help you with your data wrangling and figures, have a look at the demo template of week 8 lecture.